crossy-l/VanillaPings/README.md

 ping-item-count-range=1.0              # Range for counting items near an item ping ping-max-range=500.0                   # Max range a player can ping.
 (Note: horizontal range is still limited to 256 due to that also being the max render distance) (-1=max-range, 0=disabled) ping-remove-old=true                   # If old pings should be removed automatically every 20s.
-Old pings are created when a ping hasn't deleted itself due to the world unloading.
+Old pings are created when a ping hasn't deleted itself due to the world unloading. ping-sound=true                        # If a sound should be played when a ping appears
 ```
 *You may delete the file to regenerate the default configuration upon a restart.
 A reload only reconstructs current values into the file (This behaviour will likely change in future updates).*